NextAge-1/NextAge/README.md

 ---

 > *Every expert was once writing their first program.
-This is where NextAge begins.* ⚡
+This is where NextAge begins.*
+> ## Thank You.